Adib227/Adib227/README.md

 # Hi there 👋

-My name is Iftekhar Aziz Adib.
+<b>My name is Iftekhar Aziz Adib.
-I am a MERN stack developer proficient in MongoDB, Express.js, React.js, and Node.js.
+<b>I am a MERN stack developer proficient in MongoDB, Express.js, React.js, and Node.js.
 My focus is on building robust, scalable, and user-friendly applications using modern web technologies.